-Unit No: 6 -Fitness Testing Grading Descriptors Learning Outcome 1 Pass Learners will understand fitness test protocol for six components of fitness.
+Unit 6 Fitness Testing Grading Descriptors Learning Outcome 1 Pass Learners will understand fitness test protocol for six components of fitness.
 Identify fitness tests for each component.
 Identify some of the advantages of the different fitness tests.
 Identify some of the disadvantages of the different fitness tests.
 Merit Learners will understand fitness test protocol for six components of fitness.
 Describe fitness tests for each component.
 Describe some of the advantages of the different fitness tests.
 Describe some of the disadvantages of the different fitness tests.
 Distinction Learners will understand fitness test protocol for six components of fitness.
 Describe in detail fitness tests for each component.
 Evaluate the advantages of the different fitness tests.
 Evaluate the disadvantages of the different fitness tests.

-Unit No: 6 - Fitness Testing Grading Descriptors Learning Outcome 2 Pass Learners will deliver fitness test protocol covering six components of fitness.
+Unit 6 Fitness Unit 6 Fitness Testing Grading Descriptors Learning Outcome 2 Pass Learners will deliver fitness test protocol covering six components of fitness.
 Select appropriate tests for the athlete.
 Deliver each test with tutor support.
 Outline the suitability of each test.
 Merit Learners will Deliver fitness test protocol covering six components of fitness.
 Select appropriate tests for the athlete.
 Independently deliver each test.
 Describe the suitability of each test.
 Distinction Learners will deliver fitness test protocol covering six components of fitness. • Select tests for the athlete. • Independently deliver each test competently. • Describe in detail the suitability of each test.

-Unit No: 6 -Fitness Testing Grading Descriptors Learning Outcome 3 Pass Give a basic interpretation of the results of the fitness tests conducted.
+Unit 6 Fitness Testing Grading Descriptors Learning Outcome 3 Pass Give a basic interpretation of the results of the fitness tests conducted.
 Identify areas for improvement in the selected individual's fitness test results.
 Outline ways to improve the fitness tests conducted.
 Merit Learners will review the outcome of the fitness tests conducted.
 Interpret the results of the fitness tests conducted.
 Describe areas for improvement in the selected individual's fitness test results.
 Describe ways to improve the fitness tests conducted.
-Distinction Learners will review the outcome of the fitness tests conducted.
-Interpret in detail the results of the fitness tests conducted.
+Distinction Interpret in detail the results of the fitness tests conducted.
 Describe in detail areas for improvement the selected individual's fitness test results.
 Give detailed recommendations to improve the fitness tests results of the individuals fitness test results.

-Unit No: 6 - Fitness Testing
+Unit 6 Fitness Testing